Assen Jordanoff: Balkan Wars

 The First Balkan War, led by Bulgaria, Serbia, and Greece against Turkey, was shortly followed by the Second Balkan War, led against Bulgaria by its former allies.
 At 17, Asen Yordanov volunteered for the army, with his father's reluctant consent.
 Though never in any imminent danger, Asen Yordanov served his part during the war as car driver; most of his time he frequented the airplane hangars.
 Colonel Radul Milkov would later recall:

 I would often see the boy, drawing paper in hand, sitting in hangars or in the repair shop and copying the design of the parts from dismantled machines.
 He would also note down measurements of the length, height and width of this or that part, for instance the ribs and flat surfaces of the plane or all that made up the fuselage.

 In the Aeroplanno Otdelenie division, Asen Yordanov gained expertise, he designed the first Bulgarian-made airplane, and it was built in the summer of 1915.
 Yordanov test flew the plane, and it was subsequently named the Diplane (biplane) Yordanov-1.
 He sold the plane's design to the military and they started to produce it.
 In one year's time Bulgaria already had 23 airplanes.

 August 10, 1915, was considered the beginning of Bulgarian aircraft industry.
 Yordanov already became known as designer, mathematician, and inventor at his young age.
 He introduced a valuable new device, namely a feature which prevents the plane from losing altitude, into the new plane.

 Asen Yordanov's airplane was at a first look similar to the planes of that time.
 It was a biplane with relatively short wings, to decrease the body weight and with increased spacing between them to improve the aerodynamic effect of the lower wing.
 The wing section was similar to that of Albatros.
 The cockpit and the fuselage were conceived with great care to diminish drag.
 The landing gear was reinforced with double tires for stability and safety when landing.
 The tail, vertical and horizontal stabilizers and the ailerons were similar to those built by Louis Blériot.
 The innovation that helped at landing and at recovery from stalls was something like contemporary flaps, added between the wings.

 Yordanov was awarded a scholarship to study abroad for his construction.
 His next and even more ambitious project was a heavier multi-engine plane.
 Unfortunately the rise of World War I cancelled his plans.

 Adulthood

 World War I

-After finishing secondary school in Sofia, Yordanov was drafted for World War I. He entered the military school at Bozhuriste, near Sofia.
+After finishing secondary school in Sofia, Yordanov was drafted for World War I. He entered the military school at Bozhurishte, near Sofia.
 On graduation, Jordanoff was promoted to lieutenant and was assigned to the air force.
 He took part as a pilot in 84 military missions.
 He ended the war being awarded several insignias of honor, most important of which was the Order for bravery.
 The war was disastrous for Bulgaria, leaving the country to deal with heavy war reparations and practically destroyed economy.